sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 ### Death Is Real Here

 This is the chapter of the game where characters are most at risk to lose all of their Stamina points.
-In other stages of the story, the GM may choose to narrate this as unconciousness, imprisonment, or something else that the character will naturally recover from.
+In other chapters of the story, the GM may choose to narrate this as unconciousness, imprisonment, or something else that the character will naturally recover from.

-But not in this stage.
+But not in this chapter.

-If the character loses all their Stamina in this stage of the story, the GM should represent this as "death".
+If the character loses all their Stamina in this chapter of the story, the GM should represent this as "death".
 Sell it as a permanent removal of the character, and by extension, the player from being able to impact the events of the story.